Evolution of SPI-induced disruptions in ASDEX Upgrade: Disruption phases

 \subsection{MARFE}

-Directly after the \ac{PME} for discharge \#41014, a MARFE~(multifaceted asymmetric radiation from the edge)~\cite{Lipschultz_1984} is observed to move upstream.
+Directly after the PME for discharge \#41014, a MARFE~(multifaceted asymmetric radiation from the edge)~\cite{Lipschultz_1984} is observed to move upstream.
 The phenomenology of the MARFE~\cite{Lipschultz_1984, Lipschultz_1987_MARFE, Drake_1987, Stacey_1996, Stroth_2022_XPR_MARFE} can be understood as a sort of radiation condensation effect: a local increase in plasma density will lead to increased radiation in that area, which in return causes an increase in plasma density to maintain the local pressure balance~\cite{Drake_1987, Stacey_1996}.
-In diverted plasmas, this region will form close to the X-point (also referred to as ``\ac{XPR}''~\cite{Stroth_2022_XPR_MARFE, Sieglin_2024_MARFE, Sieglin_2024_SOFT}).
-With increasing density, the MARFE can start moving upwards along the \ac{HFS}~\cite{Stroth_2022_XPR_MARFE, Lipschultz_1987_MARFE, Sieglin_2024_MARFE, Sieglin_2024_SOFT}.
-This movement can be stopped if enough heating is supplied, bringing it back to the stationary, downstream position~\cite{Sieglin_2024_MARFE, Sieglin_2024_SOFT}.
-Once the radiating region has reached a far upstream position, it moves towards the \acs{LFS} and deeper into the confined region (towards the magnetic axis) triggering the consequent disruption~\cite{Sieglin_2024_MARFE, Sieglin_2024_SOFT}.
-For \ac{AUG} it was shown, that with the real-time actuators of the \ac{DCS}, the displacement of the MARFE can be controlled and the disruption avoided~\cite{Kudlacek_2024_DCS}.
+In diverted plasmas, this region will form close to the X-point (also referred to as ``X-point radiator~(XPR)''~\cite{Stroth_2022_XPR_MARFE, Sieglin_2024_MARFE, Sieglin_2024_SOFT}).
+With increasing density, the MARFE can start moving upwards along the high field side~(HFS)~\cite{Stroth_2022_XPR_MARFE, Lipschultz_1987_MARFE, Sieglin_2024_MARFE, Sieglin_2024_SOFT}.
+This movement can be stopped if enough heating is supplied, making it stationary in the new position~\cite{Sieglin_2024_MARFE, Sieglin_2024_SOFT}.
+Once the radiating region has reached a far upstream position, it moves towards the LFS and deeper into the confined region (towards the magnetic axis) triggering the consequent disruption~\cite{Sieglin_2024_MARFE, Sieglin_2024_SOFT}.
+For AUG it was shown, that with the real-time actuators of the DCS, the displacement of the MARFE can be controlled and the disruption avoided~\cite{Kudlacek_2024_DCS}.
 Note, that in the experiments described in this paper, no such disruption avoidance action is taken.
-This way, we aimed to minimise the influence of the \ac{DCS} on the disruption evolution.
+This way, we aimed to minimise the influence of the DCS on the disruption evolution.

 The movement of the MARFE can be tracked with the help of the fast AXUV diodes as shown in \subfig{PME}{e} and is even visible in the fast camera recordings figure~\mbox{\ref{fig:disruption_phases}(14--16)}.
-It starts from the X-point (green circle in \subfig{disruption_phases}{14}) and moves \mbox{to--~and} upwards the central post.
-It is only visible in a few \acp{LOS} at the same time, while the \acs{PME} radiation peak shortly before was visible in all \acp{LOS} simultaneously.
+It starts close to the X-point and moves \mbox{to--~and} upwards the central post.
+The sketch of the full MARFE trajectory is based on the tracking for \#37495~\cite{Klossek_2026_PhD}.
+It is only visible in a few LOSs at the same time, while the PME radiation peak shortly before was visible in all LOSs simultaneously.